LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 Valid Variable Names
 ^^^^^^^^^^^^^^^^^^^^

 As you may have discovered already, not just any sequence of characters is a valid variable name.
-For example, if we try to declare a variable with a name containing spaces, JavaScript complains.
+For example, if we try to declare a variable with a name containing a space, JavaScript complains.

 .. sourcecode:: js

-   let app name;
+   let application name;

-The specific error is:
+**Output**

 ::